 We believe it is essential that teaching focuses on developing pupils’ competence in both dimensions; different kinds of teaching are needed for each.

 Skilled word reading involves both the speedy working out of the pronunciation of unfamiliar printed words (decoding) and the speedy recognition of familiar printed words.
 Underpinning both is the understanding that the letters on the page represent the sounds in spoken words.
 This is why phonics is emphasised in the early teaching of reading when they start school.
+In the Carey Federation we follow the structured phonics programme Read Write Inc. It helps all children learn to read fluently and at speed so they can focus on developing their skills in comprehension, vocabulary and spelling.
+Once children move off the programme, whole class reading is used to deliver the reading curriculum.

 Good comprehension draws from linguistic knowledge (in particular of vocabulary and grammar) and on knowledge of the world.
 Comprehension skills develop through pupils’ experience of high-quality discussion with the teacher, as well as from reading and discussing a range of stories, poems and non-fiction.
 All pupils are encouraged to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world in which they live, to establish an appreciation and love of reading, and to gain knowledge across the curriculum.
 Reading widely and often increases pupils’ vocabulary because they encounter words they would rarely hear or use in everyday speech.
 Reading also feeds pupils’ imagination and opens up a treasure-house of wonder and joy for curious young minds.